Weakly maximal subgroups of branch groups: Definitions and preliminaries

 For a vertex $v$ of $T$, we will denote by $T_v$ the subtree of $T$ consisting of all descendants of $v$.
 It is naturally rooted at $v$.

 The group $\Aut(T)$ consists of all graph automorphisms of $T$ sending the root onto itself.
 That is, an element of $\Aut(T)$ is a bijection of the vertex set that preserves the adjacency relation and fixes the root.
-The group $\Aut(T)$ acts on $\partial T$ by isometries, in fact $\Aut(T)=\Isom(\partial T)$.
+The group $\Aut(T)$ is exactly the group of isometries of $\partial T$.
 On the other hand, elements of $\Aut(T)$ naturally preserve the levels.
 This can be used to put a metric on $\Aut(T)$, where the distance between two distinct automorphisms $\varphi$ and $\psi$ is equal to $2^{-i_0}$ where $i_0$ is the lowest index such that there is a vertex $v$ of level $i_0$ with $\varphi(v)\neq\psi(v)$.
-If $T$ is locally finite, this induces a compact Hausdorff topology on $\Aut(T)$, turning $\Aut(T)$ into a profinite group.
+If~$T$ is locally finite, this induces a compact Hausdorff topology on $\Aut(T)$, turning $\Aut(T)$ into a profinite group.

-Let $\{v_0,\dots v_{n-1}\}$ be the vertices of the first level of $T$.
+Let $\{v_0,\dots, v_{n-1}\}$ be the vertices of the first level of $T$.
 Since $T$ is spherically regular, all the $T_{v_i}$ are isomorphic and we have a natural isomorphism

 where $\Sym(\level{1})$ is the groups of all bijections of vertices of the first level.
-That is, for any $g\in\Aut(T)$, there exists a unique permutation $\sigma$ of $\level{1}$ and unique $\treesection{g}{v_i}$'s in $\Aut(T_i)$ such that $\varphi(g)=(\treesection{g}{v_0},\dots, \treesection{g}{v_{n-1}})\sigma$.
+That is, for any $g\in\Aut(T)$, there exists a unique permutation $\sigma$ of $\level{1}$ and unique $\treesection{g}{v_i}$'s in $\Aut(T_i)$ such that $\varphi(g)=\sigma(\treesection{g}{v_0},\dots, \treesection{g}{v_{n-1}})$.
 The element $\treesection{g}{v}$ is called the \defi{section} of $g$ at $v$ and can be defined inductively for any $v$ in $T$.
-In practice, we will often write $g=(\treesection{g}{v_0},\dots, \treesection{g}{v_{n-1}})\sigma$ as a shorthand for $\varphi(g)$.
+In practice, we will often write $g=\sigma(\treesection{g}{v_0},\dots, \treesection{g}{v_{n-1}})$ as a shorthand for $\varphi(g)$.
 For any vertex $v$, we have a surjective homomorphism